buildbuddy-io/buildbuddy/website/blog/buck2.md

 # Buck2 unboxing

-Recently Meta has announced the official release of Buck2, their official build tool that was rewritten in Rust.
+Recently Meta announced the release of Buck2, their official build tool that was rewritten in Rust.
 I got a chance to try it and integrate it with BuildBuddy's Remote Cache and Remote Build Execution offerings.

 ![](../static/img/blog/buck2.jpg)

-Here is the initial impression I have after a week of using Buck2.
+Here are the initial impressions I have after a week of using Buck2.

 <!-- truncate -->

 ## Overview

-Similar to Buck(1) and Bazel, Buck2 is a [artifact-based](https://bazel.build/basics/artifact-based-builds) build tool that operates on a large graph of dependencies.
+Similar to Buck(1) and Bazel, Buck2 is an [artifact-based](https://bazel.build/basics/artifact-based-builds) build tool that operates on a large graph of dependencies.

 Buck2 was rewritten from scratch in Rust while providing many backward compatibility features with Buck(1).
-In the [official website of Buck2](https://buck2.build/docs/why/), Meta touted it to be:
+On the [official website of Buck2](https://buck2.build/docs/why/), Meta touted it to be:

 1. Remote Execution first
 2. Dynamic graph computation engine
-3. A single build phases
+3. A single build phase

 So how true are these claims?
 Is Buck2 going to replace Bazel?
-Is this the right tool for your need?
+Is this the right tool for your needs?

 Let's dive in!